 - Book ahead.
 Because military lodging tends to fill up quickly, especially during the summer, it is important to make your reservations early on.

-- Visit the Information, Tickets and Tours office for discounts.
+- Visit the Information, Tickets and Travel office for discounts.
 This installation program offers information and discounted tickets for sporting events, shows, tours, amusement parks and more.
 The installation website may have information on pricing and events in the local area.
 Most offices also have discounts on the most popular national tourist attractions, and can help with your travel arrangements.

 For all the sacrifices you and your family make, you deserve a little fun this summer.
 That's why the military support programs work hard to offer low-cost recreation options to service members and their families.
 By taking advantage of those programs and facilities, you can make this summer's PCS the best one yet.